Adjectival/basic-web-scraper/README.md

 + aimed at this URL: https://github.com/Adjectival
 + targets titles of repos using class names
 + collects repo titles into array (list comprehension)
-+ prints titles in CLI
++ prints repo titles in CLI
++ prints languages & stars from scraped repos

 ## Install
 + ensure you have virtualenv for your python3